nohupped/procshot_server/README.md

 # procshot_server  [![Build Status](https://travis-ci.org/nohupped/procshot_server.svg?branch=master)](https://travis-ci.org/nohupped/procshot_server)

-rust [crate (refer this for crate documentation)](https://crates.io/crates/procshot_server) to record /proc stats periodically.
+A lame attempt of a rust [crate (refer this for crate documentation)](https://crates.io/crates/procshot_server) to record /proc stats periodically.
 This library just records the stats.
-Processing may be done separate.
+Processing to be done separately.
+This is written as a part of learning rust.

 ## Server example